samm02/infrastructure/ssl/README.md

 UNSW IT will issue certificates for free.
 There is no need to pay a third party for certificates.

 ## Requesting a certificate
 To request a new certificate from UNSW IT you must generate a private key & CSR.
-If you are simply renewing a certificate, you can probably skip onto the [CSR generation step](#generate-the-csr)
+If you are simply renewing a certificate, you can probably skip onto the [CSR generation step](#generate-the-csr) (unless you have suspicion the private key has been compromised)

 ```bash
 export DOMAIN=foo.cse.unsw.edu.au